 Perhaps most useful to the plaintiff is if the defendant fails to file or remove within the appropriate time frame under the Texas Rules of Civil Procedure, you can obtain a default judgment against the defendant.
 It will at very least trap the defendant in state court for as long as you can hold the default.
 A Texas state court judge may be more willing to grant the default than a federal judge.
 Appealing the default will keep the defendant in the more plaintiff-favorable state courts.

-Dallas and Fort Worth, Texas employment lawyers for FMLA claims
+Texas employment lawyers for FMLA claims

 Keep in mind that these issues are technical.
 What is true for one lawsuit may not be the best course of action for the next.
 FMLA litigation in general is technical and often turns on legal, rather than factual, issues.
 Your best option is to discuss your potential FMLA claims with a Texas employment lawyer.
 FMLA regulations are technical employment laws.
 Law firms representing clients for FMLA claims understand these rules and can advise you on how to protect your legal rights and whether you should pursue a claim against your employer.
 Find a lawyer in your area today.